Letter case

 Letter case is generally applied in a mixed-case fashion, with both upper and lowercase letters appearing in a given piece of text for legibility.
 The choice of case is often denoted by the grammar of a language or by the conventions of a particular discipline.
 In orthography, the uppercase is reserved for special purposes, such as the first letter of a sentence or of a proper noun (called capitalisation, or capitalised words), which makes lowercase more common in regular text.

 In some contexts, it is conventional to use one case only.
 For example, engineering design drawings are typically labelled entirely in uppercase letters, which are easier to distinguish individually than the lowercase when space restrictions require very small lettering.
-In mathematics, on the other hand, uppercase and lowercase letters denote generally different mathematical objects, which may be related when the two cases of the same letter are used; for example, x may denote an element of a set X.
+In mathematics, on the other hand, uppercase and lowercase letters denote generally different mathematical objects, which may be related when the two types of cases of the same letter are used; for example, x may denote an element of a set X.